 As I looked out my window and pondered this, I thought about the reduced number of daylight hours, saw the plants had completely shut down external production, noticed many birds had left to vacation in the tropics, and considered many animals were in their burrows taking long winter naps.
 What if I took my cues from nature rather than focus on the date?

 I decided none of my work was urgent; it would be there next year.
-I would take some time off!
+I wanted to take some time off!

 During my vacation, I relaxed on a very deep level.
-I slowed down, visited with family, read more, meditated more, slept more, practiced my photography and wandered through an art museum.
+I slowed down, visited with family, read more, meditated more, slept more, and took a mini-vacation to a town in Northern Michigan I had never visited before.

-But to my surprise, on the final day before I had to “get back to reality”, I decided to tackle the one thing that I’d hoped to do over the holiday: clean out my office.
-I was injected with more energy that I have felt in months.
+But to my surprise, on the final day before I had to “get back to reality,” I decided to tackle the one thing that I’d hoped to do over the holiday: clean out my office.
+I was injected with more energy that I had felt in months.

 Why Would Anyone Skip Vacation?